Flaviu336/Flaviu336/README.md

 Eth donation pls!
 0x6cDfC7Baac8D098C2F638d43A6A70D6419a85479

+I like much things send 1$ and write to me
-Flaviu336/Flaviu336 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+We will have a good relationship from now ☺️ Flaviu336/Flaviu336 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->